top of page

 4 Ways Social Support Can Help You Heal – Mentally and Physically

-Even if you're a certified introvert, chances are that you've cultivated at least a small circle of friends and family you can count on at times.
-But did you know that social support is good for your health?
 Several studies have shown that social support has been linked to better health outcomes.
-It turns out, there are many ways that having supportive friends and family can help us heal both mentally and physically.
+It turns out there are many ways that having supportive friends and family can help us heal mentally and physically.
 In this article, we'll talk about four specific ways social support can improve our well-being.

 friends eating